By Mubin Kozandagi ,

 It is crucial that risk resilience is a core part of boardroom agendas and incorporated into business strategies and protocols.
 Moving forward regulatory requirements will call for not just environmental but also consideration towards social and governance aspects of ESG.

-Risk mitigation and management has always played a critical role in driving organizational resilience.
+Risk mitigation and management has always played a critical role in driving organisational resilience.
 Today, amid an evolving risk landscape, the role of the risk professional is tantamount to a company’s success and its ability to thrive despite the risks on the horizon.